 By July, I was cutting flowers and creating beautiful bouquets.

-In case you are wondering what the clay pots on the green garden stakes are for, CLICK HERE.
+Learn what the clay pots on the green garden stakes are for here.

 By August, more of the plants started filling in.

 The zinnias that bloomed through the summer started dying back and the dahlias took over!

 And by the way, those stone pathways were a necessity to move through the garden without crushing roots and compacting the soil.